argilla-io/argilla/argilla/docs/how_to_guides/migrate_from_legacy_datasets.md

             responses=responses,
         )
     ```

+    1. Make sure the `question_name` matches the name of the question in question settings.

+    2. Make sure the `question_name` matches the name of the question in question settings.

 The functions above depend on the `users_by_name` dictionary and the `current_user` object to assign responses to users, we need to load the existing users.
 You can retrieve the users from the Argilla V2 server and the current user as follows: